cyberw/aiolocust/README.md

 ## Things this doesn't have compared do Locust (at least not yet)

 * A WebUI
-* Support for distributed tests
+* Support for distributed tests (although with OTEL you can aggregate independent concurrent test runs in a single dashboard)

 ## Alternative ways to install